Five-qubit states generated by Clifford gates: Introduction

+The authors have been also interested \cite{LP}, \cite{P} in studying what they called, ``real Clifford states'' which are Clifford states with real amplitudes or equivalently, states that can be prepared with the Hadamard gate, the Z-gate with $Z= ,$ and CZ gates.
+We partition the set of real Clifford states, but this time, we organize them in orbits with the property two states $\ket{\phi_1}$ and $\ket{\phi_2}$ are in the same orbit if $\ket{\phi_2}=(U_1\otimes\dots \otimes U_5)\ket{\phi_1}$ with $U_i$ is generated by the Hadamard gate and the Z-gate.

 The main results in this paper are obtained by exhaustion and form a continuation of the work done in \cite{P} for three Clifford 3-qubit states, and in \cite{LP} for Clifford 4-qubit states.
 We have noticed that the number or Clifford states is considerably larger than the number of real Clifford states.
 For 5-qubit states, while there are nearly $20$ million Clifford 5-qubit states, $19388160$ to be exact, we only have nearly $300$ thousand real Clifford states, $293760$ to be exact.
-Even though we have not found a formula for the number of $n$-qubit Clifford states, we have noticed the following
+The number of $n$-qubit Clifford states can be counted using a beautiful algebraic argument, using the fact that they are stabilizer states.
+We can count the number of subgroups of order $2^n$ of $P_n$ that define stabilizer states, and it turns out that each one of these subgroups must be generated by $n$ commuting, linearly independent elements.
+By counting the generators of each subgroup, it can be deduced, see Proposition 1 in \cite{AG}, that the number of Clifford $n$-qubit states (ignoring the global phase) is $2^n\Pi_{k=0}^{n-1} (2^{n-k}+1)$, which is consistent with our results for $n\leq5.$ We are hoping that our work can lead to a different way of counting the Clifford $n$-qubit states, exploiting the way that they are generated by controlled-$Z$ and local Clifford gates.
+We have also noticed the following:

-{\bf Conjecture:} The number of real $(n+1)$ Clifford states equals the number of $n$-qubit Clifford states.
+{\bf Conjecture:} The number of real $(n+1)$-qubit Clifford states equals the number of $n$-qubit Clifford states.

 So far we only have a proof for $n=2,3,4,$ and $5$.